 Married Lily Knight in 1911, Bingham District

 Died 1954, address Victoria Street, Radcliffe on Trent

-Age 5 living at The Harlequin, Radcliffe on Trent, with father William, mother Mary Jane, grandfather Samuel, sister Sarah 17 and brothers George 15, John 10, and William 8 (who also served in military).
+Age 5 living at The Harlequin, Radcliffe on Trent, with father William 43, mother Mary Jane 43, grandfather Samuel 74, sister Sarah 17 and brothers George 15, John 10, and William 8 (who also served in military).

-Age 15 living at the Harlequin with father William, general labourer, mother Mary Jane and brother William 18.
-He is employed as a domestic groom.
+Age 15 employed as domestic groom, living at the Harlequin with father William, general labourer, mother Mary Jane and brother William gardener.

-Age 25 living at the Harlequin with his parents.
-He is employed as a shop assistant.
+Age 25 a shop assistant living at the Harlequin with his parents.
+His father was a gardener.
+Thomas Bates, gardener, was a boarder.

 The Electoral Register 1914 shows Harry Johnson was renting a furnished first floor bedroom on Shelford Road, Radcliffe on Trent.
 The landlord was S.H.
 Knight, the father of his wife Lily Knight.

 Service Number: 88915

 Military Unit: 298th Siege Battery, Royal Garrision Artillery

 Distinguished Conduct Medal, British War and Victory